 AIF Page No. MD&A Reference

-Distribution Notice Reference
+Distribution Notice 1

-Financial Data
+Financial Data 1

-Forward-looking Statements
+Forward-looking Statements 1

 CORPORATE STRUCTURE

-Name, Address and Place of Incorporation
+Name, Address and Place of Incorporation 2

-Intercorporate Relationships
+Intercorporate Relationships 2

 GENERAL DEVELOPMENT OF THE BANK'S BUSINESS

-Three-Year History
+Three-Year History 2

-DESCRIPTION OF THE BANK'S BUSINESS
+DESCRIPTION OF THE BANK'S BUSINESS 3

-General Summary pp. 45-57
+General Summary 3 pp. 45-58

-Environmental, Social and Governance Strategies 8 рр.
-10 07
+Environmental, Social and Governance Strategies 11

-Risk Factors pp. 78-119
+Risk Factors 8 pp. 79-117

-DIVIDENDS рр.
-70 119
+DIVIDENDS 8 11

-DESCRIPTION OF THE BANK'S CAPITAL STRUCTURE pp 61-67
+DESCRIPTION OF THE BANK'S CAPITAL STRUCTURE 9 pp. 61-68

-Common Shares
+Common Shares 11

-Preferred Shares - General
+Preferred Shares - General 10

 Certain Provisions of the Preferred Shares

-Other Equity Instruments - Subordinated Capital Notes - General
+Other Equity Instruments - Subordinated Capital Notes - General 12

-Certain Provisions of the Subordinated Capital Notes
+Certain Provisions of the Subordinated Capital Notes 12

 Constraints on Ownership of the Bank's Shares

-Credit Ratings of Securities and Liquidity
+Credit Ratings of Securities and Liquidity 14

-MARKET FOR SECURITIES OF THE BANK
+MARKET FOR SECURITIES OF THE BANK 15

-Trading Price and Volume
+Trading Price and Volume 16

-Prior Sales.
+Prior Sales

-DIRECTORS AND EXECUTIVE OFFICERS OF THE BANK
+DIRECTORS AND EXECUTIVE OFFICERS OF THE BANK 17

 Directors and Board Committees of the Bank

-Executive Officers of the Bank
+Executive Officers of the Bank 19

-Cease Trade Orders, Bankruptcies, Penalties or Sanctions
+Cease Trade Orders, Bankruptcies, Penalties or Sanctions 20

-Shareholdings of Management
+Shareholdings of Management 21

-LEGAL PROCEEDINGS AND REGULATORY ACTIONS
+LEGAL PROCEEDINGS AND REGULATORY ACTIONS 21

-INTEREST OF MANAGEMENT AND OTHERS IN MATERIAL TRANSACTIONS.
+INTEREST OF MANAGEMENT AND OTHERS IN MATERIAL TRANSACTIONS

 TRANSFER AGENT AND REGISTRAR

 CONFLICTS OF INTEREST

 EXPERTS

 THE BANK'S AUDIT AND CONDUCT REVIEW COMMITTEE

-Shareholders' Auditors ole 81 on p.
-138
+Shareholders' Auditors ble 81 on p.
+133

-ADDITIONAL INFORMATION r30
+ADDITIONAL INFORMATION

 Schedule A - Principal Subsidiaries

-Schedule B - Definition of Credit Ratings
+Schedule B - Definition of Credit Ratings 27

-Schedule C - Audit and Conduct Review Committee Charter
+Schedule C - Audit and Conduct Review Committee Charter 29